KUMAT for MBA in Nepal

 KUSOM MBA is open to Nepali and non-Nepali nationals with

-• August – September for the Fall Term.
+• Fall Intek: August – September

-Selection of the candidates is based on:
+The selection of the candidates is based on:

-• Scores on the KUSOM Management Admission Test (KUMAT), consists of verbal and quantitative reasoning, data interpretation, and proficiency in English language,
+• Scores on the KUSOM Management Admission Test (KUMAT), consists of verbal and quantitative reasoning, data interpretation, and proficiency in the English language,

 • Analytical writing, personal interview; and